chef/chef-web-docs/content/config_rb_client.md

 : The amount of time (in seconds) to wait for a Chef Infra Client lock file to be deleted.
 A Chef Infra Client run will not start when a lock file is present.
 If a lock file is not deleted before this time expires, the pending Chef Infra Client run will exit.
 Default value: not set (indefinite).
 Set to `0` to cause a second Chef Infra Client to exit immediately.

 `script_path`
-: An array of paths to search for knife exec scripts if they aren't in the current directory
+: An array of paths to search for knife exec scripts if they are not in the current directory

 `skip_gem_metadata_installation`
 : when `skip_gem_metadata_installation` is set to true, cookbook gem installation will be skipped.
 Default value: `false`